 Posted on

-Last updated on January 16, 2024
+Last updated on September 16, 2024

-You’re a Michael Scott in the making.
+You’re Michael Scott in making.
 Admit it, you’ve binge-watched The Office more times than you can count, laughing at the hilarious awkwardness and cringe-worthy moments.
-But behind the comedy, the show is full of valuable lessons for anyone in marketing or sales.
-The characters might work at a paper supply company in Scranton, but their techniques apply perfectly to crafting emails that sell.

-Deliver the punchline: Michael Scott’s signature move
+Deliver the punchline: Michael scott’s signature move in email marketing sequences

-The Office’s Michael Scott is the king of bad jokes and awkward humor, but he always delivers on the comedic punchline he promises.
+Michael Scott is the king of bad jokes and awkward humor, but he always delivers on the comedic punchline he promises.
 Your email subject lines should do the same.
-If you promise the reader they’ll learn “5 Ways to Double Email Opens,” you better deliver exactly that.

 Subject lines that overpromise and underdeliver will only frustrate your readers and damage your credibility.
 Be clear and concise in your subject lines, focusing on the main benefit or key message you want to convey.
 Some examples inspired by The Office: